chloedkkwon/voicesauce_matlab/README.md

 This code is shared as a reference rather than a finished product for running your files automatically.
-You can follow the instructions below to tweak it to fit your data.
+You can follow the instructions below to tweak my scripts for your use.

 Directions:
 1. Download my codes for running VoiceSauce and put it in your VoiceSauce folder